athrabeth/tlrwiki/novelPlanning.md

 * The CU is approaching the informational density threshold after which it will attain true sentience. its effectively an accidentally made AI/God. exactly what its nature will be once it awakens, what that means for the bathics and sorcery, is unknown.
 * the Jat, via the third linguistics, have some intimation that this is a possibility, if not the timing. as a consequence, for the last hundred years or so, they have begun seeding this prophecy into a few other religions.

+### Threads
+* Sidrigan - indépendance vs tradition, in the form of the returned bathic lord
+* sorcerous exposition
+* Jat and religious exposition

 ## Characters
 * the duelist, raised a slave, is somehow catalyzed into throwing off the chains that he’d practically been born in.
 His will to freedom metastasizes into a full blown fanatic hate when he uncovers that the agents of the Deceiver have returned from over the mountains and once again try to leash his people for its plots.